-Pankaj Jain, Adam Dunstan and Jamie Johnson represent this area which includes community-based conservation of natural and cultural resources, cultural landscapes/seascapes, indigenous peoples and protected areas, spiritual ecology, traditional ecological knowledge, human ecology, sustainable development, ethnoecology, political ecology, environmental justice, world views concerning the environment, and globalization and environmental policy.
+Jamie Johnson and Karine Narahara represent this area which includes community-based conservation of natural and cultural resources, cultural landscapes/seascapes, indigenous peoples and protected areas, spiritual ecology, traditional ecological knowledge, human ecology, sustainable development, ethnoecology, political ecology, environmental justice, world views concerning the environment, and globalization and environmental policy.

 Andrew Nelson, Mariela Nuñez-Janes, and Jamie Johnson represent this area.
 Urban anthropology studies social phenomena in cities with an emphasis on the relationship between spatial, cultural, and political-economic structures and the everyday life of people.
 It has applications in the arenas of policy, planning, social and health services, education, labor and migration, technology, business, ecology and community relations.